Updated on 2025-09-05 GMT+08:00

 • Cluster snapshots will increase CPU usage and disk I/O. You are advised to take cluster snapshots during off-peak hours.

-• While you are creating a snapshot for a cluster or restoring it using one, you can perform certain operations, including scaling out the cluster (except when the cluster is the destination of a restoration operation), accessing Kibana, viewing metrics, and deleting other snapshots.
-However, you cannot perform the following operations: restarting or deleting the cluster, deleting a snapshot that is in the Creating or Restoring state, and creating or restoring another snapshot.
+• When creating or restoring a snapshot, you can only perform certain operations, including accessing Kibana, viewing metrics, and deleting other snapshots.
+However, you cannot perform the following operations: modifying configuration, restarting or deleting the cluster, deleting the snapshot that is being created or restored, and creating or restoring another snapshot.
 While a snapshot is being created or restored for a cluster, any automatic snapshot creation task initiated for that cluster will be canceled.

 • In a cluster where storage and compute are decoupled, an index that is both frozen and closed cannot be backed up.